CompileReality/Pulsar-Framework/README.md

 # Pulsar Framework

-This framework helps developing 2d games in java very efficiently and easily.
+This Framework helps developing 2d games in java very efficiently and easily.
 This Framework have many features like advanced debug line system, Multiplayer, Customizable UI.
 This Framework is made fully scratch using swing framework having advance Game systems including Animations, Efficient and Fast Game Loop, Debuging System.

 ---